backk-node/backk-cli/README.md

 Node.js >= 12.19

 ## Preparation
-Before creating a new Backk microservice project with `backk-cli`, prepare to answer to following questions:
+Before creating a new Backk microservice project with `backk-cli`, prepare to answer the following questions:

 * Which database do you want to use?
   * MySQL or MariaDB or compatible